 Like any new sensation, it takes time to adjust to the new pedal feel.
 My best advice is to drive completely normally and slowly adapt to the vibrations.
 As you’re driving, try to brake later and harder and respond to the feedback you’re getting.

-I found that I wasn’t getting feedback as early as I would like, so I dropped the threshold setting down to 0.
+While I was playing around with the settings, I found that I wasn’t getting feedback as early as I would like, so I dropped the threshold setting down to 0.
 I also turned up the brake channel and reduced the volume of the wheel slip channel, as I wanted to focus more on brake control than rear traction.

 I’m planning to play with minimum force next, as I’d really like to experience a bit less vibration for the minor under-rotations and small locks.